mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

     ```

     !!! note
         To use VSCode on a compute node, an SSH key is necessary.
-If you haven't set up SSH keys yet, refer to this [guide](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-log-in-without-password%3F).
+If you haven't set up SSH keys yet, refer to this [Open Mind guide](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-log-in-without-password%3F).

 Replace `USERNAME` with your username on the system you are connecting to.
 We will fill in "nodename" later.